Universiteit Leiden

 In your first year you will follow core courses designed to give you a basic understanding of the history, cultures, and contemporary societies of South and Southeast Asia.
 In addition you will follow elective courses of your own choosing.
 You choose to study one of four languages: Hindi, Sanskrit, Tibetan, or Indonesian.
 This language study makes up a third of your study programme in years one and two.
 In your first year you also choose between introductory courses on three major religions of the region, Buddhism, Hinduism, and Islam.

 The programme concludes with the writing of a BA thesis, the skills required for which you will have been acquiring and practicing since the first year.
-Examples of topics of recent theses:

-Examples of thesis topics
+Examples of recent thesis topics

 Curious?
-View the study materials at home
+View some of the study materials at home

 You can also watch mini-lectures about a variety of topics in South and Southeast Asian Studies in the Online Experience module.